jiruidai/jiruidai.github.io/_pages/about.md

 My interests sit at the intersection of **Medical AI** and **Reinforcement Learning**, with a focus on:
 - **LLMs & multimodal models for clinical practice:** turning expert knowledge and real-world medical signals into reliable, usable systems.
-- **RL for foundation models:** exploring whether reinforcement learning can expand model capabilities beyond “polite alignment” toward **broader, more reliable solution spaces**.
+- **RL for foundation models:** exploring whether reinforcement learning can expand model capabilities beyond “alignment” toward **broader, more reliable solution spaces**.

 **I’m actively looking to collaborate** with researchers working on medical AI, multimodal learning, or RL for foundation models.
 You can find my CV [here](/assets/CV-Jirui_Dai.pdf).
 CV information before 12/15/2025.